JGustavoBFlores/ndbRuler/README.md

 positions of the atoms of the last frame on a position file, and then call atoms2dst.exec to measure the euclidian distances.

+cndb2dst.py requires the python library OpenMiChroM to function.

 This program can be called directly:
 Compilation: gfortran atm2dst.f90 -o atm2dst.exec
 Usage: ./cndb2dst.py -f inFile -n nStep